 In my last post I showed you how I transformed my brick fireplace using a fake stone product called AirStone.
 If you would like to see how I did it you can find the post here – DIY Budget Fireplace Makeover.

-For Part 2 of my fireplace makeover – I painted the grey stone hearth in front of the fireplace using a faux stone paint technique.
-The original grey color of the hearth looked off and the builder never finished off the edges so it was time to finally get it the way I always imagined.
+For Part 2 of my fireplace makeover – I painted the grey concrete hearth in front of the fireplace using a faux stone paint technique.
+The original grey color of the concrete hearth looked off and the builder never finished off the edges so it was time to finally get it the way I always imagined.
 With the help of some craft paint, sealer and AirStone, I was able to make the hearth look like it perfectly belongs with the new stone fireplace.

 BEFORE: Fireplace Hearth